aarkerio/ZentaurLMS/docs/luminus_intro.md

 Notice that we need to update the field published since Hugsql es expecting a boolean value, not a string.

+# Authentication

+TODO

 # Validation the form with ClojureScript

+TODO

+# Validation the model with Construct

+TODO

+# TDD in Clojure

+TODO

+# Reagent: React with ClojureScript

+TODO